 Wear three new things on Easter, and you will have good luck all that year.

-That comes from an old Anglican belief that bad luck comes from wearing old clothes on Easter:
+That comes from an old Anglican belief that bad luck happens from wearing old clothes on the holiday:

 At Easter let your clothes be new,

 Or else be sure you will it rue.

 The sunlight always dawns on the wall on Easter morning.

 That probably stems from an old Irish belief:

 The sun dances when it rises on Easter morning.

 An egg laid on Easter Sunday will never spoil.
 It will not rot, though it may dry up.
 This is equally true of an egg laid on Good Friday.

 Two yolks in an Easter egg foretell a great gain in wealth.

 Quite a lot of lore surrounds hot cross buns, too pagan for the Puritans, but embraced by New England’s Anglicans: